leom/leom.github.com/_posts/2012-02-22-xlrd-supports-notes.md

 The above will print out the cell's comment/note text, provided it's found.

 Man.
 It's so delightful coding in python again after a long couple years in PHP.
 Literally refreshing.

+While I know I should link [xlrd](http://pypi.python.org/pypi/xlrd), I also know you're just going to do a `$>pip install -U xlrd` anyway, so my gesture of goodwill here falls flat.